joouha/euporie/README.md

 - **Sixel**

-  If supported by your teminal, euporie can show graphical images in cell outputs This requires one of the following:
+  If supported by your terminal, euporie can show graphical images in cell outputs This requires one of the following:

   [`imagemagik`](https://www.imagemagick.org)
   [`timg`](https://github.com/adzierzanowski/timg)
   [`teimpy`](https://github.com/ar90n/teimpy)

-- **Kitty's terminal image protocal**
+- **Kitty's terminal image protocol**

   If your terminal supports [kitty's terminal graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol.html), euporie will use it to render images